-The practice had recently held their first patient participation group (PPG) meeting in April 2016 which included members from both Church Road and Tile Cross surgeries.
-The PPG is in its infancy but on speaking with two members of the group they were very positive about the group and supporting the practice.
-The patient had not carried out any surveys since 2014 and had not reviewed the results of the national patient survey, but used complaints received to gather feedback from patients.
+The practice had recently held their first PPG meeting in April 2016 which included members from both Tile Cross and Church Road.
+The practice had not carried out any surveys since 2014 however used complaints received to gather feedback from patients.
 Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt supported with the recent departure of four GP partners and two of the nursing staff.